trustwallet/developer/barz-smart-wallet/introducing-barz-trustwallet-smart-wallet-solution.md

 3. For Builders By Builders:  Introducing the Barz SDK
 4. Multi-tier Module system.
 A secure foundation for open innovation

-In February 2024, we successfully launched Swift Wallet, an Account Abstraction Wallet to give our users a more secure, smarter wallet.
+In February 2024, we successfully launched [Swift Wallet](https://trustwallet.com/swift), an Account Abstraction Wallet to offer our users a more secure, smarter wallet.
 Swift Wallet introduced innovative features including Passkeys, gas payment with 200+ tokens, 1 step swap & bridging.

 Today, we are open sourcing our robust Smart Wallet solution “Barz”.